serokell/blog-posts/untyped-lambda-calculus/article.md

 >  -- Felice Cardone, J. Roger Hindley, History of Lambda-calculus and Combinatory Logic

 After this, admittedly, a very brief look at the untyped lambda calculus, you hopefully have a bit of a feel for how it works.
-The primary point of interest is, of course, not as much in the calculus itself, but in its applications, of which there are many.
-However, the untyped kind doesn't find much use beyond the computability theory.
-Still, it's necessary to understand the untyped lambda calculus to meaningfully discuss the typed variety (or, more accurately, varieties).

-So, let us summarize:
+To summarize:

-- lambda calculus is a theoretical framework on which functional programming languages are built;
+- Lambda calculus is a theoretical framework on which functional programming languages are built.
-- lambda-calculus has two kinds, untyped and typed;
+- Lambda calculus has two kinds: untyped and typed.
-- the pure untyped lambda calculus only consists of variables, abstractions (i.e. univariate functions), and function applications;
+- The pure untyped lambda calculus only consists of variables, abstractions (i.e. univariate functions), and function applications.
-- we can represent any computable function in pure untyped lambda calculus;
+- We can represent any computable function in pure untyped lambda calculus.
-- various encodings can be used to represent booleans, naturals, tuples, etc.
+- Various encodings can be used to represent booleans, naturals, tuples, etc.

 The last three points are somewhat profound if you think about it: we only defined a single operation (two if you count the definition of lambda abstraction), and that got us to anything theoretically computable.
 There are other constructions of the universal computer: Turing and Post machines, the Markov algorithm, and general recursive functions.
 But, arguably, nothing beats the simplicity of lambda calculus.
 One has to appreciate the elegance at least.

+The primary point of interest is, of course, not so much the calculus itself but its applications, of which there are many.
+The untyped kind, however, doesn't find much use beyond the computability theory.
+Still, it's necessary to understand the untyped lambda calculus to meaningfully discuss the typed variety (or, more accurately, varieties).

-As for more practical applications, to name a few languages based on lambda calculus:
+As for more practical applications, here's a few languages based on lambda calculus:

-- Haskell,
+- Haskell;
-- Most languages in the ML family, like OCaml and F#,
+- most languages in the ML family, like OCaml and F#;
-- Most dependently typed languages, like Agda, Coq, F*, Idris,
+- most dependently typed languages, like Agda, Coq, F*, Idris;
 - Cardano blockchain's Plutus Core.

 ## Exercises